V-OCBF: Learning Safety Filters from Offline Data via Value-Guided Offline Control Barrier Functions: Related Works

 \subsection{Positioning of Our Work}

-V-OCBF differs from safe offline RL methods \citep{lee2022coptidice,liu2023constrained,lin2023safe,1}, which rely on soft constraints, by directly constructing a hard safety certificate that guarantees one-step forward invariance.
-Unlike offline neural CBF approaches \citep{Alexander2020NCBF, Fernando2023iDBF, tabbara2025CCBF} that remain tied to the demonstration distribution, V-OCBF employs a model-free value recursion that models future safety evolution and expands the safe set beyond observed states.
+V-OCBF positions itself primarily as a framework for \textbf{learning safe control policies from offline datasets}, utilizing Control Barrier Functions (CBFs) as a learned intermediate representation to enforce strictly safe behavior.
+Unlike safe offline RL methods \citep{lee2022coptidice,liu2023constrained,lin2023safe,1}, which rely on soft constraints, we directly construct a safety certificate and a safe policy that guarantees one-step forward invariance, in the idealised setting.
+In contrast to model-based safe offline approaches that rely on learned dynamics both for training neural CBFs and during inference \citep{Alexander2020NCBF, Fernando2023iDBF, tabbara2025CCBF}, V-OCBF employs a model-free value recursion that models future safety evolution and uses dynamics only at the time of inference for local Lie derivative computation in the CBF-QP, rather than for policy optimization or imagined rollouts.
+This design prevents the policy from extrapolating into action regions unsupported by the dataset and preserves the OOD robustness of our expectile-based objective.
 Overall, our method combines the distributional robustness of offline RL with the rigor of CBF-based control to obtain an offline-learned, actuation-aware neural CBF without requiring online rollouts.